hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ### Server

-The servers in the two sites are configured as follows in the file `/etc/wireguard/wg0.conf`.
-The following listing shows the file in Site 1:
+The servers are configured as follows in site-specific files.
+The following listing shows the file `/etc/wireguard/site1-wg0.conf` for Site 1:

 ```jinja
 [Interface]